Boltie/PassGen/README.md

 All enabled character sets are utilised at least once before being reused.
 If you request a 4-digit password with all 4 sets enabled, you will not receive multiple characters from any single character set.
 It will always return a string with a lower, upper, digit and punctuation character.

 You can initialise the `PassGen()` class and use the:
-* `get_single()` method to return a single string.
+* `get_single(allow_repeats=None, length=None, sets_enabled=None)` method to return a single string.

-* `get_multiple(count=None)` method to return an array of strings.
-This method defaults to using the stored objects count value.
-If you provide a count, it will also update the objects count value.
+* `get_multiple(allow_repeats=False, count=None, length=None, sets_enabled=None)` method to return an array of strings.

+These methods default to using the stored object values.
+If you provide any of the parameters, the corresponding object value will also be updated.

-You can execute `passgen.py` and provide arguments for the count, length and character sets.
+You can execute `passgen.py` and provide arguments for the count, length, character sets and whether to accept repeating characters.
 The password strings will then be printed to the console/terminal.

 # Console/Terminal Arguments
-`-ar`Denotes repeating characters allowed.
+`-ar` Denotes repeating characters allowed.
 No need to provide anything ekse.

-`-c` Provide an integer to denote the number of passwords you would like returned.
+`-c [int]` Provide an integer to denote the number of passwords you would like returned.

-`-l` Provide an integer to denote the length of generated passwords.
+`-l [int]` Provide an integer to denote the length of generated passwords.

-`-s` Provide a string containing only 0's or 1's to flag which sets to utilise.
+`-s [string]` Provide a string containing only 0's or 1's to flag which sets to utilise.
 Set order = lower/upper/digit/punctuation.
 By default, all sets are enabled (e.g. `-s 1111`).

 # Example Console/Terminal Commands
 The below will generate by default a single, 16-digit password utilising all character sets.\